-By allowing you to internally name URLs, OSlash shortcuts help you reach wherever you want, intuitively and instantly.
-Shortcuts make it much easier to find, access, and share information that lives in links.
+Shortcuts make it much easier to find, access, and share information.
 Hence, they can end up saving you and your team more than 10 hours a week otherwise spent in the repetitive back and forth for the right information.

-You can decide whether the shortcut you create is accessible only to you, to your entire workspace, or publicly to anyone on the web.
+You can decide whether the shortcut you create is accessible only to you (private shortcut) or to your entire workspace.
 Custom sharing with select members of your workspace (such as only your team) is also possible with the help of shortcut collections.

 🪄 Tip: To quickly create a shortcut for a page after installing the OSlash extension, visit the said page and use cmd/alt+shift+u on your keyboard to pop the OSlash extension window open.
-Then, give your shortcut a name, add an optional (but recommended) description and click on Save.
+Then, select either 'link' or 'snippet', give your shortcut a name, paste the text snippet (if applicable), add an optional (but recommended) description and click on Save.

 - You can OSlash a page you visit often so that you can open it almost instantly every time you need to.